PsychoHm/Deploying-a-Private-Application-on-AWS/README.md

     - Configure the CGW instance using the `ssm` module for VPN and routing setup.

 13. **Final Configurations**:
-    - Associate the Elastic IP with the CGW instance.
     - Set up the necessary routes and DHCP options for proper communication between VPCs.

 The deployment leverages various Terraform modules to create a secure, scalable, and distributed application environment across two AWS regions.
 The modular approach allows for easy management and potential expansion of the infrastructure.